LagPixelLOL/GamemodeSwitcherLP/README.md

 added commands /gm s/c/sp/a /gms /gmc /gmsp /gm - change gamemodes. \
 added command /suicide - no comment. \
 added commands /spec /s - the first time you run it will change your gamemode to spectator, the second time you run it will teleport you back to your starting location then change back your gamemode. \
-added permission for /me and /say - you can use this to toggle player's ability to run /me and/or /say.
+added permission for /me and /say - you can use this to toggle player's ability to run /me and/or /say. \
+added speed limiter for players - you can control player's max speed with permissions. \
+added command /speedlimit - toggles or sets arguments for speed limiter(blocks per second, notify console).
 ### Fixed:
 fixed a vanilla bug - desync exp bar when teleporting across dimensions.
 ## Permissions:
+gslp.admin - set GamemodeSwitcherLP admin permission. \
 gslp.gamemode.survival - set gamemode to survival permission. \
 gslp.gamemode.creative - set gamemode to creative permission. \
 gslp.gamemode.spectator - set gamemode to spectator permission. \
 gslp.gamemode.adventure - set gamemode to adventure permission. \
 gslp.spectate - /spec /s permission. \
 gslp.suicide - /suicide permission. \
+gslp.speedlimit.info - /speedlimit info permission. \
+gslp.speedlimit.bypass - set bypass speed limit permission. \
+gslp.speedlimit.notify - set show players that are moving too fast permission. \
 minecraft.me - /me permission. \
 minecraft.say - /say permission.
 ## Note: